-It seems like we have a good idea when Peaky Blinders season 6 is out in the U.K. right now, it's not out in the states.
+We just got a much better idea about when Peaky Blinders season 6 is out in the U.K. right now, it's not out in the states.
 And the wait for that next batch on Netflix is a little rough, as we just found out how long we must wait for the Peaky Blinders season 6 Netflix release date.
 But we're willing to wait for the Brummie gang.
 The series has been off the air for a little over two years, so we're more than ready for to get answers to the questions left after season 5’s finale.

 We still don’t really know what went down at the end of last season.
 What’s the deal with Oswald Mosley?
 Will Tommy succumb to the mounting hysteria of his psychotic visions?
 And what of the stark business proposition that Gina and Michael gave to Tommy?

 The fact is, the Peaky Blinders season 5 finale served up something that fans have never encountered before: that of Tommy Shelby’s (Cillian Murphy) meticulous planning falling apart, plus his most trusted relationships crumbling around him.

 Was he outwitted, betrayed or even both?
 With season 6 set to be the rollicking Brummie gangster series’ last outing, we can't be sure what will become of the Shelby clan — but we're certain that things aren't looking good.
 Also, if you've caught up, check out our E5 preview and get ready to watch Peaky Blinders season 6 episode 5 online.

 The BBC release date of Feb.
 27, 2022 was leaked as the Peaky Blinders season 6 release date.
 And it turns out that's true.
 More details can be found in our guide for how to watch Peaky Blinders season 6 online.